286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 27. Visit The Mining Park Of Fokida

 Close to Arachova and not too far away from Athens, the Mining Park of Fokida is a great idea for an one day trip.
-Embark the Vagonetto, the original little train bauxite miners used.
-Learn how this mineral was mined.
+Learn how mineral was mined.
 Admire the exhibits of the Mining Museum and watch educational projections at the small planetarium.

 29. Visit Loutsa